delameter/pytermor/README.md

-# PyTermor
+# pytermor

-(yet another) Python library designed for formatting terminal output using ANSI escape codes.
-Provides a registry with most useful SGR sequences and predefined formats.
+_(yet another)_ Python library designed for formatting terminal output using ANSI escape codes.
+Also provides a registry of SGR sequences and formats (=combined sequences).

 ## Motivation

 Key feature of this library is providing necessary abstractions for building complex text sections with lots of formatting, while keeping the application code clear and readable.

 ## Installation